Ready to cause some disruption?

 The USC Iovine and Young Academy has a two-stage selection process.
-Applicants must submit all application materials by December 1, 2018.
-After a faculty review of all materials, a select number of top applicants will be invited to an on-campus Interview Weekend which will take place mid-February 2019.
+Applicants must submit all application materials by December 1, 2019.
+After a faculty review of all materials, a select number of top applicants will be invited to an on-campus Interview Weekend which will take place February 14-17, 2020.

 All applicants will be notified if they have received an interview or not by email in late January.
 Those who are not selected for an interview with the Academy will still be considered for admission to the University for their second choice major or undecided.

 Detailed information about Interview Weekend will be provided to finalists in a later confirmation email.